It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 Why are they complaining?

-Because it's very, very, very, very exceptionally very difficult to buy large quantities of coins.
+Because it's very, very, very, very, exceptionally very difficult to buy large quantities of coins.

-So this, in my mind, is the um central core and the PIS de resistance uh literally actually factually of Bitcoin, and that is that it's not a rich man's money haven.
+So this, in my mind, is the central core and the piece de resistance, literally, actually, factually, of Bitcoin.

-It's not a um uh is not for rich people.
+It's not for rich people.

 There aren't enough of them out there for rich people to go along and dominate.